fieldtrip/website/reference/ft_electroderealign.md

                         points
    cfg.feedback       = 'yes' or 'no' (default), feedback of the iteration procedure

+ Additional configuration options for cfg.warp = 'dykstra2012'
+   cfg.maxiter        = number (default: 50), maximum number of optimization iterations cfg.pairmethod     = 'pos' (default) or 'label', the method for electrode
+                        pairing on which the deformation energy is based cfg.isodistance    = 'yes', 'no' (default) or number, to enforce isotropic inter-electrode distances (pairmethod 'label' only) cfg.deformweight   = number (default: 1), weight of deformation relative to shift energy cost (lower increases grid flexibility)

  If you want to move the electrodes inward, you should specify cfg.moveinward     = number, the distance that the electrode should be moved
                         inward (negative numbers result in an outward move)